QUOTES-Putin and North Korea's Kim in their own words | Politics

 QUOTES-Putin and North Korea's Kim in their own words

 Russian President Vladimir Putin met North Korean leader Kim Jong Un at Russia's most modern space launch facility on Wednesday.
-This is a landmark date, because our country also helped our friends in the Democratic People's Republic of Korea to fight for this independence.
+The leader of the DPRK shows great interest in rocket engineering; they are also trying to develop space."
+KIM: "I express my gratitude to you for paying such attention to our visit to Russia.

 - Country: